Insality/druid/wiki/creating_custom_components.md

 Custom components are will exists for more system things like basic components.
 You don't have to migrate to widgets.

+The editor script for creating custom components is removed.
+Now you can create widgets with the new editor script.

 Read more about widgets in [widgets.md](widgets.md)

 ## Overview